tinyplex/tinybase/site/demos/05_drawing.md

 };
 ```

-The button to delete shape is relatively simple.
-It also needs to account for a
-shape being removed from the linked list, but otherwise it simple uses the
+The button to delete a shape needs to account for a shape being removed from the
+linked list (and making its next shape the previous shape's next shape instead),
-delRow method to remove the record from the table.
+but otherwise it simply uses the delRow method to remove the record from the
+table.

 ```jsx
 const ShapeDelete = () => {